 Since those days I have had a good run.
 Some highs.
 Some lows.
 Made more money than some and a LOT less than others.
 But it’s been a lot of fun.
 And I. have made a lot of great friends.

 Catalyst asked me to reflect on what I had learned over time as part of their “Tried Meets True” series.
-It was an interesting exercise and I took it seriously.You can see the whole presentation here.
+It was an interesting exercise and I took it seriously.
+Originally my answers appeared on the CatalystSF website, but with John’s passing that’s no longer available.
+I will append my draft to this post.
 But in the end, the core question as Curley in City Slickers asks is “What’s the One Thing?”
 For me it was to always bet on the new thing and to believe that the world offers us new opportunities every day.

 It is tempting to hang onto the current job, the current solution, what you know.
 But that is almost always the wrong decision.
 For me, the answer has always been to bet on the future.
 And it still is.